-Symptom: "F/S Output Data Frozen" warning: The F/T data Cause: A temporary gap in the data has occurred, for example: the sensor is busy with another low-level operation such as the user applying a filter or changing the ADC rate. was streaming to the robot, Solution: Reset the warning message on the robot.
+Symptom: "F/S Output Data Frozen" warning: The F/T data Cause: A temporary gap in the data has occurred, for examples is busy with another low-level operation such as the us filter or changing the ADC rate. h another low-level operation such as the user applying a was streaming to the robot, Solution: Reset the warning message on the robot.
 If it persists, power cycle the sensor, and then power cycle the robot. but has frozen.
-Cause: The user as sent the FS Stop command from the robot to the sensor.
+Cause: The user ha as sent the FS Stop command from the robot to the sensor.
 Solution: Send the FS Start command from the robot to the sensor.
 Alternatively, power cycle the robot.
-Symptom: "F/S cable is cut" Cause: The cable is not properly connected. s not properly connected. warning: The robot could not establish full communication with the sensor.
+Symptom: ymptom: "F/S cable is cut" Cause: The cable is not properly connected. s not properly connected. warning: The robot could not establish full communication with the sensor.
 Solution: Check all connections between F/T sensor and FANUC devices.
 Check connections between the FANUC serial conversion unit and the FANUC main board.
 Power cycle the sensor, and then power cycle the robot.
 Cause: The sensor is not a FANUC-Ready compatible sensor.
 Solution: For FANUC-Ready compatible sensors, refer to the sensors listed in Section 2.3-Kit Part Number Format .
 Only sensors sold in these configurations are guaranteed to work with FANUC Force Control and FANUC General Force Sensor Interface.
 Cause: The sensor is not in Yellow Mode.
 Solution: If the sensor was purchased as part of an ATI FANUC-Ready kit, the sensor is shipped in Yellow mode by default.
 If it has been switched into Console Mode , contact ATI support for help; for ATI contact information, refer to page D-19 .